Green corridor connecting Gower to West Wales

 “The Protection of the natural environment and biodiversity have always been a core part of the work of Penllergare Valley Woods in order to pass on this unique woodland for the enjoyment of this and future generations.
 Recently we have developed our own Climate Action Plan, so we can progress in a sustainable manner and protect valley from the dangers climate change can present.”
 (The Penllergare Trust 2021)

 The Trust is striving to become Carbon Neutral by 2025

-Become a Volunteer to help us protect and conserve the Penllergare Valley Woods
+Become a Volunteer and to help us protect and conserve the Penllergare Valley Woods

-Our volunteers are involved in maintaining the Woods and its valuable habitats, recording and monitoring plants and wildlife, and educating visitors our conservation work and projects.
-To support our future and ongoing conservation projects please Donate
+Our volunteers are involved in maintaining the Woods and its valuable habitats, recording and monitoring plants and wildlife, and educating visitors through conservation work and projects.
+To support our future and ongoing conservation please Donate